kgvarunkanth/android_device_sony_maple_dsds/README.md

-Device configuration for Sony Xperia XZ1 dual sim variant (poplar_dsds)
+Device configuration for Sony Xperia XZ Premium Dual sim variant (maple_dsds)
 ========================================================

 Description
 -----------

-This repository is for LineageOS 18.0 on Sony Xperia XZ1 dual sim variant (poplar_dsds).
+This repository is for LineageOS 18.0 on Sony Xperia XZ Premium Dual sim variant (maple_dsds).

 How to build LineageOS
 ----------------------